 The invitation to tender should state the date and time by which the completed tender document should be received by the Trust.
+Tenders will be required to either:

-Tenders should be submitted in plain envelopes clearly marked to indicate they contain tender documents.
+- Submit tender documents in plain envelopes clearly marked to indicate they contain tender documents. - Submit tender documents to an email address specified in the tender documentation

 The envelopes should be time and date stamped on receipt and stored in a secure place prior to tender opening.